-Category 4
+Category 5

-This Generator Interconnection Procedure document outlines the process & requirements used to install or modify generation projects with aggregate generator output capacity ratings greater than 550 kW, but less than or equal to 2 MW designed to operate in parallel with the Consumers Energy electric system.
+This Generator Interconnection Procedure document outlines the process & requirements used to install or modify generation projects with aggregate generator output capacity ratings greater than 2MW designed to operate in parallel with the Consumers Energy electric system.
 Technical requirements (data, equipment, relaying, telemetry, metering) are defined according to generation type, location of the interconnection, and mode of operation (Flow-back or Non-Flow-back).
 The process is designed to provide an expeditious interconnection to the Consumers Energy electric system that is both safe and reliable.